-Looking for a hearty make-ahead breakfast?
-Take some stress out of your morning with these low FODMAP breakfast bars!
-Packed with protein and a little magic, these breakfast bars will help you power through your busy day!
+Looking for a hearty make-ahead breakfast idea?
+Enjoy a stress-free morning with these low FODMAP breakfast bars!
+Packed with protein and a little magic, these easy breakfast bars will help you power through your busy day!

-Fun fact: I am not functional when I’m hungry!
-Since I’m basically brain dead until after breakfast, finding FODMAP-friendly breakfast ideas takes some advanced planning.
+Fun fact: I am not functional when I'm hungry!
+Since I'm brain dead until at least 11 am, finding FODMAP-friendly breakfast ideas takes some advanced planning in our house.

-That’s why these low FODMAP breakfast bars are perfect for me!
-I normally bake them on the weekend and wrap them individually.
-That way I can grab one on the way out the door without thinking about it.
-They’re also ridiculously filling.
-So, they’re perfect for days when I know I’ll be on-the-go.
+That's one of many reasons why these low FODMAP breakfast bars are perfect for me!
+I usually bake these babies on the weekend and wrap them individually.
+That way, I can grab one on the way out the door without thinking about it.
+They're also ridiculously filling from all the ingredients adding protein to the overall breakfast bar.
+So, they're perfect for days when I know I'll be on the go.

-If you’re looking for an easy breakfast to help power your day, these low FODMAP breakfast bars will definitely hit the spot!
+If you're looking for an easy breakfast bar recipe that will keep you full, these low FODMAP breakfast bars will hit the spot!

 Think these low FODMAP breakfast bars sound great, but you don't have time to try them now?
 Don't worry!
 You can PIN THIS POST for later.

 Looking for a FODMAP-friendly breakfast on the go?
 Packed with protein, this breakfast bar recipe has everything you need to survive the day.
 Check out the notes below for tips on keeping this recipe FODMAP friendly.